 “This has included using specialist equipment to reduce the levels of noise during construction, keeping lorries off the roads by transporting materials by river, and building a noise and dust enclosure which will house a large proportion of the work.

-“Robust and detailed impact assessments were carried about before work started, as is usual with any major project and we continue to have regular dialogue with the community.”
+“Robust and detailed impact assessments were carried about before work started, as is usual with any major project and we continue to have regular dialogue with your asthma info.”

 Tideway has two weeks to set out their response to the letter, the News understands, before the next step in proceedings.